Healthy Homes Assessment Highbury

 What We Do

-As building inspectors we handle all elements involved in professional house inspects.
-We are here to ensure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we handle all elements of professional house Inspections.
+We’re there to ensure you make the right decision when purchasing your next property.

-We take your investment seriously, and undertake detailed inspections so you won’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the fun aspects of purchasing or owning the house.
+We consider your investment to be a serious one We will conduct comprehensive examinations to ensure you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning a home.

-We specialise in a range of services to make sure you are fully aware of the state of any property you might be looking to purchase or sell as well as additional services.
+We are specialised in a range of solutions to ensure you are fully informed about the condition of any property you may be looking to purchase or sell and also other solutions.

-We have a systematic method of conducting your home inspection as well as the latest technology in software with digital photos embedded into your Report, you can actually see any issues discovered.
-Through our detailed reporting it’s easy to understand why we have so many clients who recommend our service to family members and friends.
+We have a systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into the Report, you can actually see any problems that might be discovered.
+With our detailed report, it is no wonder we receive so many referrals from clients our service to family and acquaintances.

 Get Peace of Mind - Get in Touch